openstack/governance/goals/selected/consistent-and-secure-rbac.rst

 So, where do we go from here?

-We have a set of OpenStack services that have adopted system-scope with the idea that it should be used on project-specific resources.
+We have a set of OpenStack services that have over-extended the usage of system-scope and applied it to project-specific resources.
 Other services have yet to adopt the system-scope feature.

 Currently, none of the policy work we've done since Queens is widely usable by